 West North East South

 - - - Р

-1NT Ρ 3NT Р
+1NT Р 3NT Р

 Р Р

-Lead: 💙 6
+Lead: ¥ 6

-West opens 1NT with his balanced 13 points and East takes a reasonable shot at 3NT, hoping his long Diamonds will provide sufficient tricks.
+West opens 1NT with his balanced 15 points and East takes a reasonable shot at 3NT, hoping his long Diamonds will provide sufficient tricks.

-Partner leads the ♥6 and we can see at once the danger of that long Diamond suit.
+Partner leads the v6 and we can see at once the danger of that long Diamond suit.
 As soon as declarer has the lead he will be cashing Diamonds, Diamonds, Diamonds...

-We, sitting in third seat, must remember to play high ("Third player plays high").
-Even though we can now see (with hindsight) that both the $\forall K$ and $\forall J$ would win the trick (since partner has both Heart honours) at the table we wouldn't have been able to know that.
+We, sitting in third seat, must remember to play the King ("Third hand high").
+Even though we can now see (with hindsight) that both the \K and \J would win the trick (since partner has both Heart honors), at the table we wouldn't have been able to know that.

 We must follow our usual rules - for one thing we may end up fooling partner.
-(If we play the \forall J, partner's first impression would be to think that we do not have a higher Heart honour than the \forall J).
+(If we play the ♥J, partner's first impression would be to think that we do not have a higher Heart honor than the ♥J).

-Upon winning the $\mathbf{\Psi}$ K, what should we return at trick two?
+Upon winning the ♥K, what should we return at trick two?